Fashion of Madonna

-American singer-songwriter Madonna is considered a fashion and style icon.
-Fashion critics, designers and scholars have examined her influence in fashion from different stages.
-Her connection with the fashion community was labeled a symbiotic relationship and helped shape views on her.
-Madonna's industry ventures include owning fashion brands and appearing at events such as the Met Gala.
+American singer-songwriter Madonna has been considered a fashion and style icon by fashion journalism and other sectors.
+Fashion critics, designers, and scholars have examined her influence in fashion from different stages, defining views on her public image and cultural significance.
+Her connection with the community was once labeled a symbiotic relationship, while her industry ventures include owning fashion brands and appearing at events such as the Met Gala.

 Madonna has collaborated with an array of people from the community, including designers, photographers and stylists.
-She became a muse for many of them, and during the MTV Generation, her in-depth involved collaborative friendships were credited with making routine collaborations between artists and designers, and for reinforcing the connection with the fashion and music industries further than before.
-Madonna was also credited with boosting the careers of various designers, including then-emerging to as well-established ones, as well fashion houses.
-Many of them have cited Madonna as a career influence.
-She became the first musician on the covers of The Big Four, and under Anna Wintour's control, Madonna became the first musical artist to grace a Vogue cover in 1989 after a notable time with a focus on fashion models.
+She became a muse for many of them, and during the MTV Generation, her in-depth involved collaborative friendships were credited with making routine collaborations between artists and designers, and for helping reinforce the connection with the fashion and music industries further than before for different reasons.
+Madonna was also credited with boosting the careers of various designers, including then-emerging to as well-established ones.
+Some people from the industry have cited Madonna as a career influence.
+She became the first musician on the covers of The Big Four, and under Anna Wintour's control, Madonna became her first musical artist to grace a Vogue cover in 1989 after a notable time with a focus on fashion models.

-Over decades, Madonna set numerous fashion trends.
-Unconventional compared to enduring glamorous icons, aspects of her styles, looks, and clothing have influenced the public and other entertainers of different generations.
-Madonna's photoshoots and personal belongings have been displayed in museums and other exhibitions.
-Nicknamed variously from "Queen of Fashion" to "Queen of Kitsch", Madonna appeared on industry lists of the best and worst dresses.
-She also earned a reputation as a fashion provocateur, receiving criticism from the religious sector, and from organizations like PETA.
-Her provocative fashion statements received further criticism as she aged.
-Her decades-long impact have been addressed by observers from Arianne Phillips to Diane Asitimbay, and she has appeared in a number of all-time lists focused on individuals' fashion influence or by musicians.
-She received various awards for her fashion, and in her prime both Vogue and Karl Lagerfeld named her the "single greatest fashion influence in the world", while Jean-Paul Gaultier called her "the biggest fashion icon" in the early 2010s.
+Over decades, Madonna set various trends, and aspects of her styles, looks, and clothing influenced public, designers and other entertainers of different generations.
+Madonna's photoshoots and personal belongings have been displayed in museums and other exhibitions around the world.
+Unconventional compared to enduring glamorous icons, others have noted a significant absence of high fashion discussions.
+Madonna appeared on industry lists of the best and worst dresses.
+She also earned a reputation as a fashion provocateur, receiving criticisms from the religious sector, and from other organizations.
+Her provocative fashion statements, mixed with shock value received further criticism as she aged.
+Madonna has been also included in a number of all-time lists focused on musicians or individuals' fashion impact, including Time's All-TIME 100 Fashion Icons, Style and Design (2012).
+In her prime both Vogue and Karl Lagerfeld named her the "single greatest fashion influence in the world", while Jean-Paul Gaultier called her "the biggest fashion icon" in early 2010s.
+Madonna received various awards for her fashion, including the first Versace Award from VH1 Fashion Awards in 1998.